enmielado/super-dropdown/README.md

 * `Label Length` - Truncate long Category or Entry titles to make them practical as dropdown field options.
 * `Maximum Nesting Level` -  Limit the nesting level of Categories and Entries.

+## Considerations
+Please note that this plugin is not a drop-in replacement for the native Entries and Categories fields.
+If you change one of those fields to this field type, the data will not be carried over.

 ## Example Data
 See the `/resources/templates` folder in this plugin’s source for example code snippets that you can copy into your templates.
 There are ready-to-go templates for:

 * A semester and year picker for next 5 years, dynamically generated
 * A dessert selector that demonstrates proper format for static JSON
 * A single category pulled from the Craft Category service.
 (You can accomplish this more easily by using field options, but this template may be a model for building more complex options.)
-* A series of cascading dropdowns from Categories.
+* A series of cascading dropdowns drawn from Categories.
 (You can accomplish this more easily by using field options, but this template may be a model for building more complex options.)
+* A series of cascading dropdowns drawn from Entries.
+(You can accomplish this more easily by using field options, but this template may be a model for building more complex options.)

 ## Accessing Field Values in Templates
-Field are returned as either a hash, or in the case of Elements they may optionally be returned as an instance of an Element.
+Field are returned as either a hash, or in the case of Elements (Categories & Entries) they may optionally be returned as an instance of an Element.

-### Hash Values
+### Return Value as Hash
-Hashes use the ‘name’ of the dropdown sets as keys.
-A dropdown with no active selection will not be included in the hash.
+Hashes use the `name` of the dropdown sets as keys.
+In any series of dropdowns, one with no active selection will not be included in the hash.

-To view a hash, put this code in a template
+To view all values in a  hash, drop this code into a template:

     <ul>
     {% for key, value in entry.theSuperDropdownField %}